(ESTIMATION TIME: 8 MINUTES)

 Implementation of the Office365 environment in an organization is a complex process.
 It is not enough to create a company account in Office365, buy subscriptions, add users and connect the organization’s domain.
 You also have to take care of the transfer of company resources, as well as transfer the solutions used in the organization (or take care of their integration) – that is, make the so-called migration.
 However, it does not guarantee the success of Office365 implementation.
-In order for the entire operation to be successful, it should be persuaded to change the person in the organization.
+In order for the entire operation to be successful, it should be persuaded to change people in the organization.
 In this article, I will present 5 steps that will increase your chance for effective adoption.

 Step 1: Discover the product you bought